John Davis Long: Governor (1880–83)

 In 1879, Long was easily nominated for governor when Talbot announced he would not run for reelection, despite a lack of support from the party leadership.
 The election was highly divisive, pitting Long against Butler and the divided Democrats.
 Long was criticized for his lack of Civil War service and attacked for his diversions from the party line, but won a comfortable victory.
 He was reelected by comfortable margins the two following years.

 Long's time as governor was described by historian P.A.M.
 Tayler as relatively uneventful.
 He proposed a number of modest reforms, including a measured expansion of women's voting rights (then restricted to voting for school committees), and allowing women to sit on state boards.
 Most of these reforms were not implemented during his tenure, although some were later enacted into law by his successors.
 He kept a busy schedule, attending all manner of civic events across the state.
+While governor, Long was a member of the Boston Indian Citizenship Committee, which encouraged the cultural assimilation of Native people on reservations.

 Gov. Long re-organized the state government, disputed a statewide law regarding the death penalty, and cut taxes on mortgages in addition to local shipping.
 Viewing his administration as efficient, Long wrote in his journal that he "filled [the governorship] well and honestly and not without grace and brilliancy."

 In one of his last acts as governor, he appointed Oliver Wendell Holmes Jr., to the Massachusetts Supreme Judicial Court.
 The lame duck appointment was occasioned by the sudden resignation of Otis Lord, a Republican who may have resigned in order to deny the appointment opportunity to the incoming Democratic Governor, Benjamin Butler.
 The appointment was made on December 8, 1882, the last day of Long's term when the Governor's Council (which had to approve the appointment) was scheduled to meet.